elesto-dao/elesto/docs/Networks/testnet.md

 ???
 Example "Example: Create validator for Alice"

-    The following is an example to broadcast the create-validator transaction from Alice wallet
+    The following example shows a broadcast of the `create-validator` transaction from Alice's wallet:

     ```shell
     elestod tx staking create-validator \